ctrlplusb/react-injectables/README.md

    * You can use the Injector higher order function to create multiple injector sources, all the unique elements will be passed through to the Injectable target.
    * Injectors are allowed to exist before any Injectable instances.
 Once the Injectable instance is rendered then existing Injectors will have their injections rendered within the Injectable.
    * You can have multiple instances of an Injectable rendered in your app.
 They will all recieve the same injected content from their respective Injectors.
+   * You should create a new Injectable/Injector HOC pair (via the prepInjection function) for every Injectable target you would like.

 ## Examples